-Set in Berlin and New York, From Here interweaves the stories of Tania, Miman, Sonny and Akim – artists and activists raised in the Global North to parents from the Global South.
+Set in Berlin and New York, FROM HERE interweaves the stories of Tania, Miman, Sonny and Akim – artists and activists raised in the Global North to parents from the Global South.
 The film accompanies them as they move from their 20’s into their 30’s, facing major turning points: fighting for citizenship, creating a family, surviving violence, and finding creative expression.
 Beautifully shot over the course of ten years, the film captures their struggle to define belonging for themselves in societies increasingly hostile to their existence.

 Humans have always migrated to survive and thrive.
 And while migration is as old as humanity, its speed has increased.
 Migration is currently changing the face of nearly every society around the world.
 Goods, weapons, capital, pollutants, and information can move ever more freely, but humans cannot.
 Millions are denied their basic dignity because of being born on the wrong side of a border or trying to cross one.
-Nationalism is on the rise.

 FROM HERE counters the culture of fear with a culture of possibility.
 It's protagonists are caught in the crosshairs of polarized debates, who have chosen to transform their struggles into action to help shape the conversation.